Women in HIV serodiscordant relationships do not consistently take PrEP

 There were a total of 48 new HIV infections among women.
 However, living under violence in intimate relationships did not significantly increase the risk of seroconversion.

 Seven women discussed the violence in intimate relationships during interviews with staff.
 Reasons for the form of abuse by the partners concerned affecting adherence included stress and forgetfulness, daily routine running, skipping doses and medication partners wasting medicines.

 Strategies to overcome these challenges and maintain high adherence include sending children to recover pills that had been thrown away, or explain events to the clinic staff, who were able to offer replacement therapy.

-"Efforts to target women with IPV PrEP should recognize the low risk of adherence, and interventions should be evaluated to promote adherence to PrEP in the context of violence, the authors conclude.
-"Some women in our study reported strategies to maintain grip in the face of IPV and the lessons these examples of resilience could help in the development of successful interventions.
-Such interventions could increase the benefit of PrEP by promoting effective use in a population at high risk for HIV infection. "
+“Efforts to guide women with IPV PrEP should recognize the low risk of adherence, and interventions should be evaluated to promote adherence to PrEP in the context of violence,” the authors conclude.
+“Some women in our study reported strategies for maintaining adherence to IPV, and the lessons from these examples of resilience could help in the development of successful interventions.
+Such interventions could increase the benefit of PrEP by promoting effective use in a population at high risk for HIV infection. ”